 It is now law in Ontario that all homes that use fuel fired appliances (natural gas, propane, kerosine, oil, wood, etc.) must have CO alarms installed in their homes.
 For more information on this requirement be sure to read this webpage.

 ALARM YOURSELF – it’s the law!

-Every home in Ontario must have a working CO alarm if you home has fuel fired/burning appliances (such as natural gas, propane, oil, kerosine, wood burning, etc.).
+Every home in Ontario must have a working CO alarm if you home has fuel fired/burning appliances (such as natural gas, propane, oil, kerosene, wood burning, etc.).
 In addition your home must also have a CO alarm on every level and outside all sleeping areas.